 Archaeology Field School

-These programs are offered in collaboration with the Center for Ancient Mediterranean and Near Eastern Studies (CAMNES).
 No archaeology experience or knowledge of Italian language is required.
-Field Schools are held in English and require a serious full-time commitment and a five/six days involvement per week including lessons, archaeological activities and visits.
+Field Schools are held in English and require serious full-time commitment as working days go from Mondays to Fridays, not including lessons and off-site visits.

 Download the Archaeology Field School brochure for further information.